ZeckRyan/ZeckRyan/README.md

 I am an Informatics student at Universitas Teknologi Yogyakarta (UTY) with a strong passion for **Data Science, Machine Learning, and Web Development**.
 Currently working as a Data Analyst Intern at PT.
 Gama Integra Informatika and an AI Developer at UTY Software House.

 ### 🚀 About Me
-- 🔭 Currently working on applying Machine Learning to real-world problems (Audio Deepfakes, Healthcare, Sentiment Analysis).
+- 🔭 Currently working on applying Machine Learning to real-world problems.
 - 🏆 **Awards:** 2x 1st Place National Web Development Champion (2025).
 - 👨‍🏫 **Experience:** Data Analyst Intern, Assistant Lecturer (Machine Learning & Data Analysis), and AI Developer.
 - 📫 Reach me at: zakkifarian84@gmail.com